BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: RELATED WORK

 \section{RELATED WORK}

-The related work in this paper broadly involves appearance-based place recognition as well as place recognition based on both appearance and structure.
-The former focus on studying the semantic and texture information of RGB images, while the latter introduces structural information on the basis of the former.
+The related work involves appearance-based place recognition as well as place recognition based on both appearance and structure.
+The former focuses on studying the semantic and texture information of RGB images, while the latter introduces structural information on the basis of the former.